Nats star Juan Soto positive for COVID-19, out for opener

 ”It hurts. … It’s bothersome, and then reality sets in,” Martinez said. ”We’re in the middle of a pandemic and we’ve got to be awfully careful.”

-Soto, replaced in left field by Andrew Stevenson in Thursday’s lineup, already had missed the first two weeks of the team’s summer camp this month after being exposed to someone with COVID-19.
+Soto, who Martinez said would be replaced in left field by Andrew Stevenson in Thursday’s lineup, already had missed the first two weeks of the team’s summer camp this month after being exposed to someone with COVID-19.

 ”He’s asymptomatic,” Rizzo said. ”He’s following all major league protocols.”